Santosh-Gupta/Lit2Vec/README.md

 https://github.com/zygmuntz/goodbooks-10k

 These notebooks are set up to download these files from your Google Drive, and will ask permission to access your Google Drive.
+So if you would like to use these notebooks as it, download the files from the link above, and upload them to your Google Drive.

 The following images are from a 2D TNSE plotting the resulting book embeddings.
 This particular TNSE plotted 3000 books (out of 10,000 book vectors that were trained)